TLC1301-1020/Firefighting-Drone-Swarm-Simulator/README.md

 - *run.bat*: command to run the program

 ### Setup instruction
-Make sure the directory of the input file is correct
+Make sure the directory of the Zone file and FireIncident input file is correct

 ### Test instruction
 Project uses Junit5.8.1, JDK22